jss653/IntroToUnitTesting/README.md

 Known Issues
 ------------
 ### Java 9

-Currently, Java 9 is not supported for this project.
+DO NOT!
+Repo updated to support more recent java,gradle and JUnit versions Currently, Java 9 is not supported for this project.
 Please install Java 8 and update your `JAVA_HOME` environment variable to point to your Java 8 JDK.
 Gradle will throw an exception if you try to use any other version of Java.

 Alternatively, if you intend to run everything from command-line and you have multiple versions of Java installed, you can execute `./gradlew build -Dorg.gradle.java=<PATH_TO_JAVA_HOME>` or the similar Windows command to avoid updating your `JAVA_HOME` variable.
 Note, however, that `PATH_TO_JAVA_HOME` cannot include spaces in it, even if the path is quoted.